r-kez/k_tools_view_sync/README.md

 #### Available Views List:
 The list will be Populated with the Available Views, if the user have other windows with 3D Views they will also be shown in the List.
 #### Identify View:
-This will show a *pop-up* with the *Viewport Index* and the *Window* of where the button was pressed.
+This will show a *Text* saying the view index for each 3D View Opened
 #### Refresh List:
 if for any reason nothing is shown in the *Available Views* List, use this button to force the Refresh for the List.
 #### Local View: